abdirashidexe/centroid-finder/dockerPlan.md

 5. How will your code know where to access the video/results directory?
 Hint: environment variables and volumes.
 (We'll talk about volumes on Thursday)

 6. How can you make you docker image small, cacheable, and quick to make changes to?
+*node:20-bullseye-slim*
+-   We plan on using the full version of bullseye and we plan on changing it to slim once we see everything is working
+-   Once we find out the image is reliable we will change it to slim and add any dependecies that we will need later